Workflow for Make to Stock

 If you are making to stock, we suggest using the "Missing/Excess" value in the "Stock" screen to determine the right quantity of products to make.
 "Missing/Excess" is calculated based on all open Sales Orders, Manufacturing Orders and Reorder Points for each product.
 Use the "+ Make" button for a product directly in the "Stock" screen to create a Manufacturing Order for the missing quantity of a product.
 Read more about Understanding the Stock screen.

 You can also Make to Stock by clicking on the global "+" sign and selecting "+ Make to stock".
 This will open a new Manufacturing Order card where you can select a product and a quantity to make.

 All Manufacturing Orders are added to "Schedule" in the "Make" screen.
-This is the production schedule for your workshop.
+This is the production schedule for your product-making business.
 You can drag-and-drop orders to change production priorities.
 Read more about Using the Schedule.

 A Manufacturing Order that is making to stock is not linked to any Sales Orders.
 Sales Orders (for which you are not Making to Order) book products based on Sales Order priorities.
 Read more about Using the Sell screen.

 To manage material requirements, you need to create Product Recipes for products.
 In "Schedule", you can see the Material Availability status for each Manufacturing Order.
 This indicates whether you have the required raw materials "In stock", "Expected" from suppliers or "Not available".